 No wonder the kakapo is the most endangered parrot in the world!

-The bird was of high value to the Maori, who arrived in New Zealand in several waves of canoe voyages beginning about 1250 a.d., bringing with them the rats and other vermin that accompany humans everywhere.
+The kakapo was of high value to the Maori, who arrived in New Zealand in several waves of canoe voyages beginning about 1250 a.d., bringing with them the rats and other vermin that accompany humans everywhere.
 They hunted the birds for meat and for their beautiful feathers and sometimes kept them as pets.

 Then European settlers came in the seventeenth century, bringing dogs, cats, foxes, ferrets and other beasts that go feral and devour the native fauna and flora.
 The flightless, ground-nesting birds didn’t have a chance!
+The imported beasts ate their eggs and chicks and some of them even killed and ate the adult birds.

 The Europeans also hunted them for meat and kept

 them as pets.
-One settler wrote that his kakapo’s behavior toward him and his friends was “more like that of a dog than a bird”.
+One settler wrote that his kakapo’s behavior toward him and his friends was “more like that of a dog than a bird.”

 Birds often lose the power of flight and grow larger on islands with no predators to escape from, and this is what happened to the kakapo.
 It’s the largest parrot on earth and accumulates masses of body fat, but it didn’t need to fly until humans came with their vermin.
 Since there were no predators, it also nested on the ground.
 Big mistake!